GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

 </plugin>
 ```

-Then when you run `mvn package appengine:deploy` the extras are copied and included as part of the deployment.
+Then when you run `mvn package appengine:deploy` the extras are staged with you application and included as part of the deployment.

 ---